b4winckler/up-down-signature/README.markdown

     EPL **79**, 2007

-The algorithms in this library are a generalization of those described above in that they can handle the case where each bin of the categorical value can hold more than one value.
+The algorithms in this library are a generalization of those described above in that they can handle the case where each bin of the categorical variable can hold more than one value.

 This library is used by the command line tool [sigscore](https://github.com/b4winckler/sigscore).